 Bedford Modern School Boat Club.

 Richard started to play football almost as soon as he could walk.
-By the age of thirteen, he played in the Modern School Rugby Union first XV, which had only been achieved once before.
+By the age of thirteen, he played in the Modern School Rugby Union first XV, as one of their youngest players.
 On the 20th March 1909, he made his debut for the Bedford Blues Rugby Club.
 In the first year after leaving School he won his first English cap.
 He became the captain of Bedford Rugby Club in September 1911.
 On the 20th January 1912 he made his England debut against Wales at Twickenham.
-By 1912 he had won four international caps representing his county in all four international games in which he played.
+By 1912 he had won four international caps, representing his country in all four international games in which he played.
 Richard stood six feet tall and weighed thirteen stone.
 He was without doubt the best forward in the country.

 Richard leaves the Bedford Modern School

 It was expected that Richard would go to Cambridge University after he left school.
 Instead he joined his father and Claude as a trainee auctioneer in the firm of Messrs.
 Stafford and Rogers Ltd. He was disappointed not to have gone to University but he hoped that by carrying on playing rugby it would be Bedford’s gain.

 In early October 1912 Richard took a rest from one of the Bedford matches, thinking that he was suffering from strained stomach muscles.
 He started playing again on the 24th October for the East Midlands against Surrey, at Northampton, in which his team scored an easy victory over Surrey.
 The result: East Midlands 6 goals 5 tries (45 points), Surrey 2 tries (6 points).
 It was to be his last game.
 Three days later he became unwell.